mobxjs/mobx/README.md

 ## Principles

-MOBservable is designed with the following principles in mind.
+Mobservable is designed with the following principles in mind.

 - The Model, View (and Controller) of an app should be separated.
 Views should be loosely coupled to the UI, so that UI refactorings do not require changes of the data model.
 It should be possible to describe views on the data model as naturally as possible, as if data does not change over time, or in other words: as a pure function of state.
 - Derived data should be re-calculated automatically and efficiently.
-It is the responsibility of MOBservable to prevent that views ever become stale.
+It is the responsibility of mobservable to prevent that views ever become stale.
-- MOBservable is unobtrusive and doesnt place any constraints on how you build or work with data structures.
+- Mobservable is unobtrusive and doesnt place any constraints on how you build or work with data structures.
 Inheritance, classes, cyclic data structures, or instance methods...?
 The library does not pose any restrictions on your data.
 - Data should be mutable as this is close to the natural mental model of most kinds of data.
 <small>Despite some nice properties of immutable data, mutable data is easier to inspect, read, grok and especially more natural to program _explicitly_ against.
 `markRead(email) { email.isRead = true; }` is more convenient to write than `markRead(email) { return { ...email, isRead : true }; }` or `markRead(email) { model.set('email', 'isRead', true); }`.
 Especially when email is somewhere deep in your model tree.</small>
 - Subscriptions should be a breeze to manage, and managed automatically wherever possible.
-- MOBservable is only about the model data, not about querying, back-end communication etc. (although observers are really useful there as well).
+- Mobservable is only about the model data, not about querying, back-end communication etc. (although observers are really useful there as well).

 ## Behavior